Parasola plicatilis (Curtis) Redhead, Vilgalys & Hopple - Pleated Inkcap

 Commonly referred to as the Pleated Inkcap, and sometimes as the Little Japanese Umbrella, Parasola (formerly Coprinus) plicatilis is a very delicate member of the inkcap group of fungi.
 It occurs in short grass.

-If you have a lawn and you don't smother it in artificial weedkillers and fertilisers, this is one of the little mushrooms that you are likely to see.
+Common and widespread in Britain and Ireland, this little mushroom is found also throughout mainland Europe as well as in many other parts of the world including North America.
+If you have a lawn and you don't smother it in weedkillers and fertilisers, this is one of the little mushrooms that you are likely to see there in summer and autumn.
 You need to get up early in the morning to see Parasola plicatilis at its very best, because by afternoon the stem usually begins to collapse under the weight of the darkening cap.

-Until 2001 this little inkcap was classified as Coprinus plicatilis, a name given to it by American botanist Moses Ashley Curtis (1808 - 1872).
-In 2001, based on DNA sequencing, Redhead, Vilgalys & Hopple redistributed the species formerly collected in the Coprinus genus, and the Pleated Parasol was moved to the genus Parasola along with a great many superficially similar little mushrooms.
-(A microscope is essential to separate the various Parasola species with certainty, and even then it is no task for a beginner.)
+In 1838 the great Swedish mycologist Elias Magnus Fries transferred this species to the genus Coprinus where, as Coprinus plicatilis, it resided undisturbed for the best part of two centuries.
+In 2001, based on DNA sequencing, Redhead, Vilgalys & Hopple redistributed most of the species formerly collected in the Coprinus genus.
+The Pleated Parasol was moved to the genus Parasola along with a great many superficially similar little mushrooms, and so its scientific name became Parasola plicatilis.
+(A microscope is essential to separate the various Parasola species with certainty; even then it is no task for a beginner.)

 Identification guide